 Ong, Zaki, & Gruber, J. Abnorm.
 Psych., 2017

 Nook, Ong, Morelli, Mitchell, & Zaki, PSPB, 2016

 Ong, undergraduate honors thesis, 2011

 In the past, prior to my starting graduate school, in roughly reverse chronological order, I have done research in behavioral economics, vision, condensed matter physics, optics, and material science.
-I've written up some of my previous, completed projects in optics and physics, below.
+I've written up short summaries of some of my previous, completed projects in optics and physics, below.

 I developed a method of analyzing anisotropy in speckled images, by analyzing the power spectral distribution in a polar-coordinate representation.

 We investigated how applying an oscillatory shear flow affects the Brownian motion of collodial dimer particles (based on the geometry of the dimer particle).

 We examined how the structure of a collodial crystal (having symmetric dimers in a crystal of spheres) affects the dislocation dynamics of the crystal.